E-Type (musician): Vocalists

 The music of E-Type follows the typical Eurodance formula of synthesizer music built up to a dance floor crescendo, accompanied by his own vocals, and a chorus sung by Nana Hedin (who appeared in the music videos for "Set the World on Fire", "Paradise" and the 2009 re-release of "Life").
 Hedin provided vocals for more than half of all E-Type's songs.
 She made her last appearance on record with E-Type on his 2004 album Loud Pipes Save Lives.
 In 2009 she was told by doctors that she has cancer in her tongue and she is therefore currently not performing.
 E-Type's 2007 album, Eurotopia, featured his new vocalist, Sanne Karlsson.

-Much of E-Type's success in the 1990s was built on dancer Dilnarin "Dee" Demirbag, who lip-synched to Hedin's vocals in several of E-Type's music videos such as "This is the Way", "Calling Your Name", "Angels Crying", "Here I Go Again" and "Life", and appearances on TV shows and concerts.
+During E-Type's success in the 1990s, dancer Dilnarin "Dee" Demirbag performed in concerts and music videos by lip-syncing to Hedin's vocals.
+She is featured in several of E-Type's music videos such as "This is the Way", "Calling Your Name", "Angels Crying", "Here I Go Again" and "Life", and appeared on TV shows and concerts.
 "Dee" left the band in 2001 to pursue a solo career.
 However, she got back together with E-Type in December 2006 for a concert in Russia, and is still touring with the band occasionally.
 She also appeared in the 2007 music video for "True Believer".